 Endowed has synergy with attacks made during Berserk when using an Explosive Eridian Artifact, and forms the entire basis of the Brawler-Blaster play style.
 For Blaster Bricks it is not recommended to invest in this until after level 15, because explosive weaponry and artifacts do not reliably appear early on.

 Wide Load only shines in a build using the Bombardier class mod.
 Its lack of synergy with Revenge definitely hurts its cause.

 Liquidate is the only other skill in the tree with any Brawler synergy.
-When using explosive weapons Berserk’s cool down is significantly reduced, rendering investment in Endless Rage and Short Fuse unnecessary.
+When using explosive weapons Berserk’s cool down is significantly reduced, rendering investment in Short Fuse unnecessary.
 However, the plain truth is it will typically do little more than allow a Blast Master to heal more frequently.

 Cast Iron does exactly what it sets out to do, and can be useful to a general Blaster Brick that does not emphasize explosive weaponry, or a Bombardier that does not want to commit suicide with his own rocket launcher, but beyond that it has very limited utility.
 Some builds will get this some time after level 50, when skill points are less important.

 Master Blaster pairs up with Revenge for outstanding damage per second.
 The substantial fire rate increase can “fix” weapons with otherwise poor fire rates like the Torgue Cobra, or take weapons with already high fire rates like the Atlas Ogre and have them empty their clips absurdly fast.
 The rocket regeneration is a nice added bonus, but the skill would still be outstanding without it.